john-p-knapp/food-exp/recipes/oaxacan_baked_sweet_potatoes.md

 6. Add **1/2 cup water** to the blender jar and process.
 Add the liquid to the pot.
 7. Bring mole to a simmer over medium-low heat, cover and cook over medium-low heat.
 8. Cook until flavors meld and the onion is tempered.
-9. Stir in **4 tbl tahini paste** stir until combined.
+9. Stir in **4 tbl tahini** stir until combined.
 Taste, adjust salt and sweetness.
 Turn heat off and set aside.

 }